 While the museum property spans 500 acres, some of our popular historic sites are relatively small and can become busy during peak times.
 In an effort to maintain social distancing and spread guests out more evenly throughout the property, visitors will be directed to start their tour at a specific location and follow a one-way route.

 Our guests will either be directed to the tractor cart just outside the Visitor Center to begin their tour at the Historic Farm Sites, or to one of two homes, the Flynn Mansion or the Tangen Home, on the Town side of the museum.
 Touring the Historic Farms remains a one-way route beginning at the Ioway Indian Site, progressing through the 1850 Pioneer Farm, and finally to the 1900 Farm.
 You may tour as long as you like on your own schedule.
-On the town side of the museum, you will follow a prescribed path to sites in town.
-Touring in the 1876 Town of Walnut Hill will be directed one way to enter and one way to exit the museum.
+On the Town side of the museum, you will follow a prescribed path to sites in town.
+Touring in the 1876 Town of Walnut Hill will be directed one-way to enter and one-way to exit the museum.
 If there are 10 people at the next site, please wait to enter the building until you are invited by the interpreter, or as you see people leave the site.

 All staff and volunteers are required to wear masks during museum hours and maintain proper social distancing.
 As a result, you may see more rope and stanchions and barriers to support these efforts.
-You will also notice that we are running three tractor carts this season and filling the carts at 50% capacity.
+You will also notice that we are running additional tractor carts this season and limiting the carts at 50% capacity.
 Please use our tractor tracker app to see where the tractors are as you plan to tour the west side.

 Most hands-on activities will be substituted with demonstrations this season.
 Food preparation demonstrations will be offered on a limited basis, but there will be no food sampling.